thiagoferronatto/thiagoferronatto/README.md

 https://github.com/thiagoferronatto/thiagoferronatto/assets/31262053/4541cb39-0a90-4d03-b244-2303fde451dc

-Pinned there you will also find an assignment, of which I am really fond, made with CUDA C++ all about a _GPU-accelerated technique for determining genetic distances between two sequences of nucleobases using a dynamic programming approach_.
+Pinned there you will also find an undergrad assignment, of which I am really fond, made with CUDA C++ all about a _GPU-accelerated technique for determining genetic distances between two sequences of nucleobases using a dynamic programming approach_.
 Now **that**'s a mouthful.

 And that's about it for my dev career... for now, I hope.